CherryBlossomTavern/Yua/README.md

 # Yua

+### Project Has Been Discontinued.
+The code base is a horrible mess and discord only supports "slash" commands as of a nearing date.

 Official repository for our cutie, savior, and deity Yua.

 *You must do your daily prayers worshipping Yua my brothers or else....*